Skip to content

 animus plugin install-defaults --include-subjects --include-transports

-animus plugin info --name <name>
+animus plugin info <name>

 animus plugin call <name> health/check --json '{}'